Changing your name on your student record

 • Your student number

-• Your current name at the University
+• Your current name at UBC

 Enrolment Services Advising Centre